superatron/MobileTemplate/README.md

 # MobileTemplate

-A simple Unity mobile game template with musicmanager, inputmanager, cenemanager, loadingscene, and some additional components.
+A simple Unity mobile game template with musicmanager, inputmanager, scenemanager, loadingscene, and some additional components.
 Use this as a mobile game starting point.